asymmetryfinance/usdaf-port/README.md

 The system could experience distortions in this period due to pricing collateral too low or too high relative to the real market price.
 Unwanted arbitrages and operations may be possible, such as:

 - Redeeming too profitably or unprofitably
-- Borrowing (and selling) BOLD with too little collateral provided
+- Borrowing (and selling) USDaf with too little collateral provided
 - Liquidation of healthy Troves

 #### Solution